 Since 1st April 2002, all replacement window and door installations must be covered by a Building Regulation Compliance Certificate issued either from a member of an authorised Competent Person Scheme or directly from the building control department of your local authority.

-Please telephone our offices on 01292 292099 to check that your Certass contractor has registered your installation with us.
-If your details are registered we will check the date your certificate was posted to you.
-If you haven’t received your certificate and it’s within 28 days of our original date of issue, we will send you another certificate free of charge by 2nd class post witihin 7 working days.
-There will be a small charge of £18 inclusive of VAT for any certificate we re-issue where 28 days or more has passed since the original date of issue.
+Please email our offices on [email protected] to check that your Certass contractor has registered your installation with us.
+If your details are registered we will check the date your certificate was sent to you.
+If you haven’t received your certificate and it’s within 28 days of our original date of issue, we will send you another certificate free of charge.
+There will be a small charge of £24 inclusive of VAT for any certificate we re-issue where 28 days or more has passed since the original date of issue.
 If your installation is not registered with us, you will need to contact your contractor and arrange for them to register the works with us.
 We will notify your local authority on your behalf and issue your Building Regulation Compliance Certificate with working 7 days.
+Replacement Certificates can be requested using our web form.

 You will need to apply for consent from the building control department of your local authority before beginning your installation works.
 Your local authority will make a charge when inspecting the completed works.